Before you arrive:

 - Read a sample of the first-year Fall Opening Guide or upperclass Fall Opening Guide.
 You should have received it in your UMW email account.

-- Sign up for a Move-In timeslot according to your designated day via the link in the Fall Opening Guide or on your hall’s Move-In Day Of instructions sheet.
+- Upperclass students can signup for a move-in time slot between Friday, August 20th to Sunday, August 22nd using the link sent out in the move-in email or on your hall’s Move-In Day Of instructions sheet.

 - Read Eagle Essentials.

 - Read the residential policies in the student handbook.

 - Contact your roommate(s) to get to know each other and to discuss what items you will share and who is bringing what.
 You may contact them through our Housing Portal.